tfabris/BlueGigaEmpeg/README.md

 Upgrade the empeg Car's Hijack kernel and set "Serial Port Assignment"
 ==============================================================================
 Install the latest Hijack Kernel onto the empeg Car player if it is not already installed.
-Link to the Hijack kernel is found in the "Prerequisites" section of this document.
+Link to the Hijack kernel is found in the [Prerequisites](#prerequisites) section of this document.
 Make sure it is Hijack version 524 or later.

 In order to install the latest Hijack Kernel onto the empeg Car, you must connect the empeg car directly to your Windows computer's RS-232 serial port,